 Under the Asylum Act, all unaccompanied child asylum seekers and beneficiaries of international protection are entitled to legal representation.
 Legal representation can be provided by an organisation and can take the form and modalities laid down in law, such as those provided by the General Legal Regime of Civil Guardianship Act.
 In this regard, SEF is required to immediately flag the need for legal representation to the Family and Juvenile Court while informing the child of the procedure.

-As regards the scope of legal representation of unaccompanied children, the legal representative must be informed in advance and in a timely manner by SEF of the interview and is entitled to attend the interview as well as to make oral representations.
+As regards the scope of legal representation of unaccompanied children, the legal representative must be informed in advance and in a timely manner by SEF of the interview and is entitled to attend it as well as to make oral representations.
 The presence of the legal representative does not exempt the unaccompanied child from the personal interview.
-Additionally, SEF must ensure that the legal representative is given the opportunity to inform the child of the significance and implications of the personal interview as well as to explain how to prepare for it.
+Additionally, SEF must ensure that the legal representative is given the opportunity to inform the child of the meaning and implications of the personal interview as well as to explain how to prepare for it.
 The legal representative must also give his/her consent to SEF for the purpose of age assessment procedures.

 In practice, the legal representation of unaccompanied children has taken varying legal modalities in accordance with the General Legal Regime of Civil Guardianship Act and the Children and Youths at Risk Protection Act.
 Its scope usually covers the representation of the child for all legal purposes, including the asylum procedure and reception conditions.
 In the case of spontaneous applicants for international protection, the Family and Juvenile Court usually appoints CPR’s Director to act as legal representative.
 The material protection of the child is provided in accordance with the protective measures set out in the Children and Youths at Risk Protection Act, which includes referring him/her to the CACR managed by the CPR.